Best budget Bluetooth speakers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best budget wireless speakers you can buy in 2023.

-Wireless (and often portable) Bluetooth speakers have always been a great addition to any music lover's kit bag, and a budget Bluetooth speaker option is a must for lazy days at the beach or more energetic mornings clearing storm debris from the drive.
-It's surprising what even a small outlay can buy you, too – some of these below will only set you back the price of a pizza!
+Wireless, portable Bluetooth speakers have always been a great addition to any music lover's kit bag, and a budget speaker option is a must for lazy days at the beach or more energetic mornings clearing storm debris from the drive with an appropriately moody musical accompaniment.
+You need music wherever you go, but the idea of emptying your wallet to do so doesn't exactly appeal to most ordinary consumers.

 How to choose the best Bluetooth speaker for you